 Ralph J. Bishop and Victor L. Wulff worked as individual architects in the same building in downtown Spokane when they decided to form an architectural partnership, Victor L. Wulff, Ralph J. Bishop, Architects Associated.
 They formed their partnership in 1947 and built their own architectural office in Browne's Addition in 1951.
 Wulff was born in Ione, Washington in 1909 and moved to Spokane when he was eleven years old.
 He attended Lewis and Clark High School where he excelled in the classroom, frequently making the honor roll and "very honorable roll."
 Despite his success in high school, Wulff skipped university and instead gained his experience while working as an assistant to established architects, most notably Gustav Adolph Pehrson from 1929-1942.
 Bishop was born in 1905 in Tacoma, Washington and moved to Spokane in the 1930s.
 He, like Wulff, did not attend university but gained his experience working with other architects, including modernist architect E.J.
 Peterson.
 Bishop earned his architect's license in 1942 while running Peterson's office so his supervisor and mentor could serve in World War II.
 At some point during the war, Bishop too was called to wartime duties when he moved to Yakima to work as a specifications writer for U.S. Army contracts.
 In 1947, after establishing their reputation as regional architects, Wulff and Bishop formed a partnership.
 According to Historian Diana Painter, "Wulff produced a brochure circa 1974 to promote his firm's work," which included examples of residences, churches, schools, commercial and institutional buildings that the firm designed.
 The brochure also offered a window into the office's philosophy emphasizing "its workmanlike and efficient approach to design; the comprehensive nature of the practice, from initial design to construction management; and his public service and participation in professional organizations, including serving as president of the Spokane chapter of the American Institute of Architects."
-In May of 1947, soon after forming their partnership, Wullf and Bishop were awarded the contract for the Elizabethan Apartments at 1433 W. 9th Avenue.12
+In May of

-7. Portrait of Victor L. Wulff taken by Charles Libby, 1961.
+8. Portrait of Victor L. Wulff taken by Charles Libby, 1961.
 Northwest Museum of Arts and Culture.